wikijm/deephunter/docs/usage_analytics.rst

 - **Run in PQ (custom_filter)**: Same as the previous button, but with a custom filter, defined in the custom fields (see ``CUSTOM_FIELDS`` property in the `settings <settings.html#custom-fields>`_).
 - **See trend**: Opens the `trend analysis page <usage_trend.html>`_.
 - **Edit in admin**: Opens the threat hunting in edit mode using the Django admin backend.
+- **Delete stats**: Deletes the statistics of the selected threat hunting analytic for the entire retention.
+This can be used when the analytic is not relevant enough to be scheduled in the campaigns, but existing statistics are present in the database (from previous campaigns).
-- **Regen. all stats**: Regenerates the statistics for the entire retention for the threat hunting analytic.
+- **Regenerate stats**: Regenerates the statistics for the entire retention for the threat hunting analytic.
 This process runs in the background using Celery/Redis.
 You can close the page, and the process will continue to run.
 A percentage of completion is shown in real time.

 Header Information
 ==================